wavesoftware/java-eid-exceptions/README.md

 ### Releases

+- 1.0.0
+ - Support for JDK >= 1.6
+- 0.1.0
+ - initial release
-- 0.1.0 (idea imported from Guava Library and COI code)
+ - idea imported from Guava Library and COI code